Developing learning content

 Copyright.
 Copyright law protects the rights of copyright owners, but it also provides exceptions that allow those working in educational institutions to use copyright material for educational purposes in certain cases without seeking permission from the copyright owner.
 To take advantage of these exceptions, visit Copyright for teaching, or book an appointment with a librarian to discuss your needs.

 Plan ahead with readings.
 Compile your reading list and send to the library as soon as possible to that they can ensure your readings are ready to go.
-Contact your School Library Liaison to explore how the library can support you further in your learning and teaching needs.
+Contact your Institute Library Liaison to explore how the library can support you further in your learning and teaching needs.
 Visit Library - Learning and teaching support

 Resources, strategies or assistance